Research topics

 Lithium-Caesium Lab

 We are joining forces with Matthias Weidemueller to explore the physics of quantum atomic mixtures with extreme mass imbalance.
 Using ultracold gases of Lithium and Caesium, we aim to investigate few- and many-body quantum phenomena arising from the competition of the various inter- and intra-species (contact) interactions at play in the mixture, and their interplay with the different constituent's mobility, quantum statistics, population, as well as the mixture's geometry.
-Here a special focus is on the physics of heavy impurities in a bath of light quantum degenerate fermions.
+Here a special focus is on the physics of heavy impurities in a bath of light quantum degenerate fermions, searching for signature of the Anderson orthogonality catastrophe.